AurelienMonteillet/dal-dashboard/README.md

 ### Baking Power
 Represents the percentage of total Tezos staking power controlled by bakers who have activated DAL.
-This metric is economically significant as it shows how much of the network's security is provided by DAL-enabled bakers.

 ### DAL Participation
 Calculated as: `(dal_active_bakers / (total_bakers - non_attesting_bakers)) * 100`